 There are many methods for measuring and improving call center efficiency.
 Increasing efficiency is the backbone of any call center, and an effective workforce management plan can definitely make things easier.

-Call center workforce management is a set of processes call centers use in order to optimize the efficiency and productivity of agent teams.
+Contact center workforce management is a set of processes call centers use in order to optimize the efficiency and productivity of agent teams.
 In fact, a properly implemented workforce management practice allows call centers to lower operational costs, reduce churn, and most importantly, increase the overall customer experience.
 And as we all know, in our customer-centric world, exceptional customer experience is king.

-In this article, we’ll highlight some of the most important call center workforce management best practices.
+In this article, we’ll highlight some of the most important workforce management best practices.
 Make sure to check them out, and start increasing your call center’s efficiency by better organizing the work of your agent team.

 As we already mentioned in a previous article, customer service works best if it’s driven by data.
 And at a call center, data is everywhere: agent average talk time, average handling time and proportion of closed deals are all examples of essential data that should be used by any call center striving for excellence.